 • You will make your child happier.
 Having a dog is nice for every kid, but actively interacting with the dog, taking care of the dog, and in the meantime playing with the dog – things like these can bring a lot of joy in a child’s life.

 It’s easy to see that having a pet around when you’re a parent brings a multitude of benefits.
 But most of them come from actively involving the child in the care for the animal.
+First, you must go through basic dog training with your pet and teach the canine to behave around kids.
+You can take an online course like this one for that.

 While all this sounds great, it can also be somewhat challenging for parents and their kids.
 Young children are notorious for the lack of responsibility required to properly care for the pet, and carrying out the necessary chores related to dog care.